 Successful Alumni

-The College of Health Sciences has over 10,000 alumni.
-These alumni have taken their health sciences degrees and have excelled in their careers.
+The School of Biomedical Sciences & Health Care Administration has many successful alumni.
+These alumni have taken their degrees and have excelled in their careers.

 Visit our Alumni page and be inspired by where a health sciences degree can take you.

-Prior to admission, an eligible College of Health Sciences graduate faculty member must agree to serve as your major professor.
+Prior to admission to the Health Sciences doctorate program, an eligible College of Health Sciences graduate faculty member must agree to serve as your major professor.

 You must first meet the admission requirements of the UWM Graduate School.
 In addition to UWM Graduate School requirements, you must be prepared to meet the following requirements: